-If you buy an annuity and you die, the insurance company keeps your money!
+If you buy an annuity and die, the insurance company keeps your money!
 We have all seen and heard that broad statement.
 Is it true?

-As an example let’s estimate a male age 65 with $100,000 in a retirement account could receive $600 a month for life.
-Insurance companies know exactly statistically how many men age 65 will live and die each year, they also know the life expectancy for a male age 65 is 20.5 years.
+As an example, let’s estimate a male age 65 with $100,000 in a retirement account could receive $600 a month for life.
+Insurance companies know exactly statistically how many men age 65 will live and die each year; they also know the life expectancy for a male age 65 is 20.5 years.

 What happens if an individual age 65 lives until age 100?
-What happens to the retirement funds place d in the annuity, did it stop at his life expectancy.
-(85.5 years) no, it continued until his ultimate death.
-Annuity payments payable for life are fully guaranteed and the insurance company will continue to pay and pay and pay.
+What happens to the retirement funds placed in the annuity?
+Did it stop at his life expectancy?
+(85.5 years) No, it continued until his ultimate death.
+Annuity payments payable for life are fully guaranteed, and the insurance company will continue to pay and pay and pay.

 It is called the Law of Large Numbers.

-Annuities mean guarantees, guarantees that can mean lifetime income without any fear of ever losing the retirement benefit.
-Annuities should be considered when planning the foundation of your retirement plan, they layer guaranteed income on top of your social security benefits and your pension retirement income to form the basis of your retirement.
+Annuities mean guarantees, guarantees that can mean lifetime income without fear of losing the retirement benefit.
+Annuities should be considered when planning the foundation of your retirement plan, and they layer guaranteed income on top of your social security benefits and your pension retirement income to form the basis of your retirement.